BrianYang0417/1007Final-Project/README.md

 We have 2 final datasets.
 1. FinalData.csv - we use list from reference to generate this dataset.
 2. TestData.csv - we use list that we crawled to generate this dataset.

+They are inputs for 'Part I, II, III'.

+Inputs for 'Preparation' can be found in the directory 'Original Data'.